Can You Negotiate A Lease Buyout?

 Cons:

-• While not always the case, some contracts include a clause requiring the payment of a transfer fee, increasing the cost of getting out of your car lease.
+- Some contracts may require a transfer fee, adding to the cost of getting out of your car lease.

 Sometimes, the best way to get out of a car lease is to simply go talk with the dealership (or whatever entity you are leasing the vehicle through.)
 Talk with them about the issues you are having and see if you can come to a reasonable solution that works for all parties.
 It's possible you may be able to find a way to get out of the lease; if not, you can discuss whether they would be willing to lower your monthly payments or, even better, suspend them temporarily until your financial situation improves.
 While more manageable payments won't release you from your contract, it will relieve the stress a bit and give you time to figure out what to do long-term.